RadishShelf Life, Storage, and Spoilage Guide

 Safe Handling

-Wash radishes thoroughly under cool running water before eating or preparing.
+Wash radishes thoroughly under running water before eating or preparing.